Mehamoodshaik/todo-app/README.md

 I used debounced search with Lodash to improve responsiveness and avoid unnecessary API calls.

-Although not required, I applied a custom UI theme inspired by Moolah LLC to showcase design creativity and attention to user experience.
+Although not required, I applied a custom UI theme inspired by Moolah website to showcase design creativity and attention to user experience.

 I ensured proper handling of date and time with timezone normalization so due dates are consistent across frontend and backend.